Everything you need to know when expanding your Singapore workforce

 As the world’s most globalised economy, Singapore has a reputation for providing excellent working conditions for both local and expat employees.
 English is the main working language spoken; however, this is balanced against the local society’s diverse mix of cultures including Chinese, Malay, and Indian.

 Singaporean employees are highly regarded for their excellent work ethic and glowing higher education profiles.
-This puts Singapore on the map for businesses that intend to hire for C-suite executive positions.
+This puts Singapore on the map for businesses that intend to hire for C-suite executive positions, whether directly or through an employer of record service.

 Central Provident Fund (CPF).
 A compulsory pension plan for Singaporean and PR workers in Singapore- aged 55 and below.
-It is used to provide funding for retirement, healthcare, and housing needs.
+It provides funding for retirement, healthcare, and housing needs.

 Employees in Singapore must contribute to the CPF according to the rates below:

 Employees in Singapore work according to contractual working hours that are agreed between themselves and their employees.
-Common work arrangements in Singapore are:
+Common working days in Singapore look like the following:

-By law, employees should not be allowed to work for more than 12 hours a day however, under special circumstances, these hours can be stretched.
+By law, employees are not allowed to work for more than 12 hours a day; however, under special circumstances, these hours can be stretched.

 Employers can request their employees work for more than 12 hours under the following circumstances: